guillermo-carrasco/guillermo-carrasco.github.com/_posts/2018-05-28-neural-networks-no-math.md

 > Please check it out!
 It is a really amazing and educational channel

 > Disclaimer 2: This is intentionally a very simplistic explanation of what a Neural
 > Network is.
-The intention of this blog post is to shade a light on the concept
+The intention of this blog post is to shade some light on the concept
 > of Neural Network only, not to provide technical details on how to implement one

 Hidden layers, linear algebra, calculus, feedforward, backpropagation... the first time you read about